 - create professional opportunities that will attract new teachers to the public school system;

 - establish a new form of accountability for public schools; and

 - encourage different and innovative learning methods.

-- The charter school orientation is being provided this year via a web-based format.
-The modules are now available and may be viewed on the Orientation page.
+- The charter school orientation is available via a web-based format.
+The modules may be viewed on the Orientation page.